pkdone/mongo-data-mask-reversible/README.md

 }
 ```

-This resulting masked collection can then be exported/shipped to the requesting party, knowing that all sensitive data has been masked.
+This resulting masked collection can then be exported/shipped to the requesting party, safe in the knowledge that all sensitive data has been masked.
 The _date of birth_ field is now only approximate, rather than exact, but still carries meaning for researchers to look for patterns related to age, for example, given the variance from the real value is only 30 days or less.
 Many irrelevant personal details have been filtered out, and the 3rd party consumer of the masked data-set is unable to reverse engineer the real _person's ID_ because they do not have access to the `masked_id_mappings` collection.

 <br/>